 Actually, getting through the fifth/sixth column unlocks "Overclock Mode," which speeds up everything in the game by a ridiculous degree.
 Some levels, in fact, may be impossible to defeat with human reflexes.

 Ascended Glitch: The later columns, especially the 80s column (which contains user-created levels), includes some levels designed to use what were originally bugs, such as 86-3 "Pressed for Time" and 88-1 "Twisted".
 And bug-solutions are most certainly not discouraged on the highscores list.
-The authors were also apologetic that certain bugs couldn't be reproduced for N+ .note In fact, the need to remain bug-compatible means that it can't be ported to a newer version of Flash, meaning that Mac users are stuck with the Power PC version.
-The Windows version runs fine with WINE, though.
+The authors were also apologetic that certain bugs couldn't be reproduced for N+ .note In fact, the need to remain bug-compatible means that version 1.x couldn't be ported to a newer version of Flash, meaning that Mac users were stuck with the Power PC version.
+The Windows version runs fine with WINE, though, and v2 uses a more recent Flash runtime.

 Attract Mode: The original's main menu cycles through prerecorded plays, showing typical mistakes that players make during the game.